SolaceSamples/solace-samples-java-jcsmp/_docs/feature_ttl-and-dmq.md

 ## Feature Overview

 To ensure that stale messages are not consumed, you can set a Time‑To-Live (TTL) value (in milliseconds) for each Guaranteed message published by a producer.

 If destination queues or topic endpoints are configured to respect message TTLs, when received messages’ TTLs have passed, they are either discarded by the endpoint, or, if the messages are eligible for a Dead Message Queue (DMQ), they are moved to a DMQ provisioned on the message broker.

+This feature is very useful in real-time applications where receiving a stale message could cause harm or waste valuable real-time processing resources.

 ## Prerequisite